-The technology (often iModel connectors) that converts data from other databases into BIS data will usually need to convert from the class structure in the native database to a BIS class structure.
+The technology (often iModel bridges) that converts data from other databases into BIS data will usually need to convert from the class structure in the native database to a BIS class structure.
 It is rare that a BIS schema will work "out of the box".
 Typically a dynamic schema will need to be defined by the converter and then the data converted from the native DB into instance of the new dynamic schema's classes (likely along with some instances of standard BIS classes).

 Dynamic Schema Minor Change Considerations

 As dynamic schemas are extensions of BIS schemas, they must follow the rules of BIS schemas to prevent upgrade problems.
 These rules are defined in Schema Versioning and Generations.
 The most notable of these rules is that classes and properties cannot be removed or significantly redefined.
 In general, only additions to schemas are allowed.

 As defined in Schema Versioning and Generations, BIS schemas may be upgraded at almost any time within a generation.
 The classes in dynamic schemas always subclass from BIS classes, so they may be affected by these minor upgrades at almost anytime.

 The biggest danger from these minor schema upgrades is that a BIS class may add a property that has the same name as a property in a dynamic subclass.
 This class will cause ????????????? when the upgraded schema is imported into a BIS repository.

 Class name conflicts (a class being added in BIS that has the same name as a class in a dynamic schema) is not a technical problem as the classes are scoped by the name of the schema that contains them.
 The duplicate class names can cause user confusion, however.